-- 4.2.1 The players not in play should either sit on their team bench or be in their warm-up area.
-The coach and other team members sit on the bench, but may temporarily leave it.
-The benches for the teams are located beside the scorer's table, outside the free zone (Diagram 1). - 4.2.2 Only the team composition members are permitted to sit on the bench during the match and to participate in the official warm-up session (Rule 4.1.1, 7.2). - 4.2.3 Players not in play may warm-up without balls as follows: - 4.2.3.1 during play: in the warm-up areas; - 4.2.3.2 during time-outs and technical time-outs: in the free zone behind their court.
+4.2.1 The players not in play should either sit on their team bench or be in their warm-up area.
+The coach and other team members sit on the bench but may temporarily leave it.

+The benches for the teams are located beside the scorer's table, outside the free zone (Diagram 1).

+- 4.2.2 Only the team composition members are permitted to enter the playing area, to sit on the bench during the match and to participate in the official warm-up session (Rule 4.1.1, 7.2). - 4.2.3 Players not in play may warm-up without balls as follows: - 4.2.3.1 during play: in the warm-up areas; - 4.2.3.2 during time-outs: in the free zone behind their court (except for U Sports and CCAA).

 4.2.4 During set intervals, players may warm-up using balls within their own free zone.
-During the extended interval between sets 2 and 3 (if used), players may use their own court as well.

-A player's equipment consists of a jersey and shorts.
+A player's equipment consists of a jersey and shorts / leggings.

-- 4.3.1 The colour for the jerseys and shorts must be uniform for the team (except for the Libero).
-The length, style, design or fit of the shorts are irrelevant and of no consequence.
+- 4.3.1 The colour and the design for the jerseys and shorts / leggings must be uniform for the team (except for the Libero).
+The length or fit of the shorts are irrelevant and of no consequence.
 The uniforms must be clean. - 4.3.2 The shoes must be light and pliable with rubber or composite soles without heels. - 4.3.3 Players' jerseys must be numbered from 1 to 99. - 4.3.3.1 The number must be placed on the jersey at the centre of the front and of the back.
 The colour and brightness of the numbers must contrast with the colour and brightness of the jerseys. - 4.3.3.2 The number must be a minimum of 10 cm in height on the chest and a minimum of 15 cm in height on the back.
 The stripe forming the numbers shall be a minimum of 2 cm in width. - 4.3.4 The team captain must have on his/her jersey a stripe of 8 X 2 cm underlining the number on the chest.
-(Rule 5.1) - 4.3.5 It is forbidden to wear uniforms of a colour different from that of the other players (except for the Libero Rule 19.2), and/or without official numbers.
+(Rule 5.1) - 4.3.5 It is forbidden to wear uniforms of a colour different from that of the other players (except for the Liberos Rule 19.2), and/or without official numbers.